tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

 * **IDF** comes into play when analyzing several documents.
 If a word also appears many times among a collection of documents, it could be a frequent word, and not necessarily a relevant one.

-* A high weight in TF–IDF is reached by terms with a high TF and a low document frequency of the term in the corpus; these are often more interesting terms to analyze.
+* A high weight in TF–IDF is reached by terms with a high TF and a low document frequency of the term in the corpus.
+These are often more interesting terms to analyze.

-* A low weight in TF–IDF is reached by terms with a low TF and a high document frequency of the term in the corpus; normally these are quite common terms across the corpus that could be less interesting to analyze.
+* A low weight in TF–IDF is reached by terms with a low TF and a high document frequency of the term in the corpus.
+Typically, these are quite common terms across the corpus that could be less interesting to analyze.

 * The **bag-of-words model** is a technique in NLP to represent the important words or tokens in a document without worrying about sentence structure.
 A bag-of-words model can then be used to compare documents based on the number of important words that they share.